annaakullian/Harvestr/README.md

 ####Project Description
 Hoping to reduce food waste, Harvestr connects people with a surplus of backyard produce.
 Ten lemons for a bag of tomatoes, for example, or a bushel of kale for a pound of garlic.
 Users post fruits or veggies they want to trade, then specify what they want and a radius to search within.
 On this Tinder-style webapp, users swipe through potential trades, marking “yes” when they see something they want and “no” if they aren't interested.
 When there's a match, both users are notified via email.

+This webapp is also for those who are interested in the sharing economy who may not have gardens.
+With the gifting feature, those who have items and are not looking to trade, but rather to give them away for free, or to "gift" can post their items as a gift.
+Then those who are searching for gifts, can specify they are only interested in searching for gifts.

 ####Table of Contents
 - [How it works] (#how-it-works)
 - [Technologies Used] (#technologies-used)
 - [Run Harvestr on your computer] (#run-harvestr-on-your-computer)

 ####How it works:
-####Login With Facebook
+####1.
+Login With Facebook
 ![Login With Facebook](/static/images/screenshot1.jpg)
-####View your profile
+####2.
+View your profile
 ![View your profile](/static/images/screenshot2.jpg)
 ![View your items](/static/images/screenshot3.jpg)
-####Using the navbar, go to Edit your profile to change your location, add items, or change your item's attributes
+####3.
+Using the navbar, go to Edit your profile to change your location, add items, or change your item's attributes
 ![Edit items](/static/images/screenshot4.jpg)
-####Using the navbar, Go to the Harvest Page where you can filter what you would like to search for
+####4.
+Using the navbar, Go to the Harvest Page where you can filter what you would like to search for
 ![Harvest items](/static/images/screenshot6.jpg)
-####Items that meet your search criteria will show up one at a time as you vote "nope" (I would not trade one of my items for this item) or "like" (I would trade one of my items for this item).
+####5.
+Items that meet your search criteria will show up one at a time as you vote "nope" (I would not trade one of my items for this item) or "like" (I would trade one of my items for this item).
 ![Edit items](/static/images/screenshot7.jpg)
-####If there is a match, you will see this message, both users recieve an email, and you can continue to search for items to trade.
+####6.
+If there is a match, you will see this message
 ![Edit items](/static/images/screenshot9.jpg)
+####7. and both users will an email like this:
 ![Edit items](/static/images/screenshot11.jpg)

 ####Technologies used: